IndieSpace Programs

 We work with theaters facing a real estate challenge, transition, or opportunity.
 Often, there are organizations who are in jeopardy of losing leased space and/or have a desire to expand to accommodate their programming.
 We provide strategic planning, space identification, lease negotiation, the creation of partnerships to efficiently share space, and ongoing support when issues arise with a landlord.

-Through this program, IndieSpace has helped renegotiate seven leases, helped to find and lease 21 new spaces, managed the purchase of a new theatrical home for four different indie theater companies (with another one on the way), and supported more than 100 nonprofit organizations.
+Through this program, IndieSpace has helped renegotiate seven leases, helped to find and lease 29 new spaces, managed the purchase of a new theatrical home for six different indie theater companies (with another one on the way), and supported more than 150 nonprofit organizations.

 West Village Rehearsal Co-Op